choerodon/iam-service/README.md

  -jar target/choerodon-tool-liquibase.jar
 ```

-And executed in the root directory of the manager-service project：
+And executed in the root directory of the iam-service project：

 ```sh
 sh init-local-database.sh
 ```

-3. Start up kafka
 4. Go to the project directory and run `mvn spring-boot:run` or run `IAMServiceApplication` in idea.

 ## Dependencies
 - `go-register-server`
 - `config-server`
-- `kafka`

 ## Links